|

 dependent on the numeral system used.

-In sequences in which the numbers grow longer the number of final digits
+In sequences in which the numerical notations grow longer the number of

 In a binary system, for instance, a 3-term final one-digit